-Trump nominates conservative judge Brett Kavanaugh for Supreme Court
+Donald Trump nominates conservative judge Brett Kavanaugh for Supreme Court

 -

-Trump nominates conservative judge Brett Kavanaugh for Supreme Court
+Donald Trump nominates conservative judge Brett Kavanaugh for Supreme Court

 President Donald Trump has picked Brett Kavanaugh, a politically connected conservative judge, for the Supreme Court, setting up a ferocious confirmation battle with Democrats as he seeks to shift the nation’s highest court further to the right.